 The wedge-tailed eagle or bunjil is the largest bird of prey found in Australia, and it is also found in parts of Papua New Guinea, southern New Guinea, and even Indonesia.
 The Wedge-tailed Eagle can be found from sea level to mountainous alpine regions.
 However, they prefer wooded & forested land as well as open country, typically avoiding rainforests and coastal regions.
+These raptors are listed as Least Concern by the IUCN.

 First the Stats…